Who are we looking for?

 We are looking for motivated and talented law students who are interested in working hard in order to become excellent lawyers and advocates and who want to practice in a dynamic environment surrounded by great colleagues.

-Learn more about Diversity and Equity at Hicks Morley.
+Learn more about Diversity & Inclusion at Hicks Morley.

 How do you apply?

 All articling recruitment and interviews are conducted in accordance with the Law Society’s Articling Recruitment Procedures.
 A copy of the guidelines may be found on the Law Society’s website.

 If you are applying for an articling or summer law student position, we will only be accepting applications electronically and you must submit your application through the online portal.

 Please address your cover letter to the attention of: